FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 **Note:** This demo will use COM port 2 on ZumLink IPR and give the Serial Base a Modbus ID of 1.

-**Note:** To check that Serial Base is set up properly, test the sensor power outputs (Channel 1, 2, or 3) with a multimeter.
-Check to see that the output is close to 12 volts.
+**Note:** To check that a Serial Base is set up properly, test that setting channels in Tool Suite as "sensor power" gives outputs of around 12 volts.

 **Note:** A Port Speed (or BaudRate) of 19200 is fast enough, faster speeds could involve having to use Flow Control which is not covered in this document.